From the Pope to Malala: Quotes on the U.N.'s new global goals

 SALIL SHETTY, Secretary-General of Amnesty International:

-- "We cannot blame people for being skeptical when they see yet another summit declaration.
+- "We cannot blame people for being sceptical when they see yet another summit declaration.
 There is a huge gap between the world we live in and the world we want.
-These goals represent people's aspirations and rights and they must and can be realized."
+These goals represent people's aspirations and rights and they must and can be realised."

 BILL GATES, co-founder of Microsoft Corp., co-chair of Bill & Melinda Gates Foundation: